 Student pictures will be taken annually.
-If parents wish to purchase pictures, money is to be sent to school with their child the day the pictures are taken.
 You will be advised of the date, cost, etc.

 All Seniors must sit for regular school pictures for ID purposes and for the official yearbook photo.
-Arrangements for Senior portraits MUST be made via the approved school photography studio that also handles student pictures.
-Appointments are to be scheduled at the parent/student's discretion and MUST be completed by the start of school.
+Arrangements for Senior portraits must be made via the approved school photography studio that also handles student pictures.
+Appointments are to be scheduled at the parent/student's discretion and must be completed by the start of school.
 This will insure consistency and meeting of the yearbook guidelines.